sakloui/jorban-martysmods.github.io/docs/reshade/gui-and-depth.md

 The "Home" tab in ReShade houses several buttons and menus that you can interact with in order to change the way your game looks, as well as configure specific shaders.

-As this tab is one of the most crucial tabs in ReShade for the end user, it can be a bit intricate, but everything that you will need to better utilize each function.
+As this tab is one of the most crucial tabs in ReShade for the end user, it can be a bit intricate, but everything you need to learn what ReShade has to offer in it's GUI will be here.

 ---